 Admission to the Regional History Gallery is FREE for Nelson-Tasman ratepayers and residents.

-Family Pass $25 [2 adults and up to 4 children]
+Family Pass $20 maximum [any 2 adults and accompanying children]